 How Do Florida Drug Trends Fit Into This Picture?

-The Florida Alcohol and Drug Association released its latest update of the Patterns and Trends of Substance Abuse in June, which tracks substance abuse issues and trends across and within the state of Florida.
+The Florida Alcohol and Drug Association released its latest update, which tracks substance abuse issues and trends across and within the state of Florida.

 The Florida Medical Examiners Commission 2017 Interim Report reveals that drug-related deaths in Florida for the first six months of the year were up 11 percent.
 Deaths involving opioids were up 20 percent, and deaths considered to be “caused” by opioids were up 27 percent.